SilverLakee/Slot-VTON/README.md

 This is the official repository for the following paper:
 Slot-VTON: Subject-driven diffusion-based Vritual Try-On with Slot Attention

-the code is coming soon
+The code is coming soon